thesheps/aws-101-serverless-api/PITCHME.md

 #### Declarative

+- Do this
+- And that
-- Do this and that and the other
+- And the other
-- Work it out
+- Don't care how you get there

 @snapend